 This temporary staff guidance (TSG) document provides the Office of Nuclear Reactor Regulation (NRR) staff the framework for streamlined processing of license amendment requests (LARs) and exemptions from U.S. Nuclear Regulatory Commission (NRC) requirements that are submitted under the Risk-Informed Process for Evaluations (RIPE).
-Use of this guidance is limited to issues for which the safety impact associated with an issue addressed by an exemption request or a LAR can be modeled using probabilistic risk assessment (PRA).
+Use of this guidance is limited to issues for which the safety impact associated with an issue addressed by an exemption request, or a LAR can be modeled and shown to be minimal using probabilistic risk assessment (PRA).
 These issues could be identified through inspections, corrective actions, or other licensee or regulatory processes.